10 pop culture staples that'll make you want to save the Earth

 Captain Planet and the Planeteers (1990)

 It’s almost hard to believe now that there was once a blue-skinned, green-haired superhero with a theme song that cheered, “He’s our hero!
 Gonna take pollution down to zero!” — and all without the slightest hint of irony.
 Gosh, weren’t the ‘90s the best?
-Of course, this being the 2010s, there have been multiple attempts to revive the Captain and his crew of Planeteers — each of whom has the ability to harness the power of earth, wind, fire, water, or that elusive element of heart, respectively — for a new audience.
+Of course, this being 2020, there have been multiple attempts to revive the Captain and his crew of Planeteers — each of whom has the ability to harness the power of earth, wind, fire, water, or that elusive element of heart, respectively — for a new audience.
 The most recent of these reported plans for a big-screen adaptation is slated to be produced by, naturally, Leonardo DiCaprio.

 The highest-grossing (worldwide) movie of all time — and the first installment in what is set to be a very long franchise — also happens to send a powerful environmentalist message.
 James Cameron’s CGI opus takes place in the far future, when humans have used up Earth’s resources and look to other planets to solve their energy crisis.
 As he aids in the exploration of the planet Pandora in search of the valuable mineral unobtanium, a former marine (Sam Worthington) falls in love with one of the natives (Zoe Saldana), and comes to understand that in mining unobtanium to save his own planet, he would be contributing to the destruction of another.